Church Hospitality: A Short Guide

 6. The point person and note taker create action items, delegations, responsibilities, and takeaways to send to attendees within 1 day

-7. Set the time, date, and location for the next meeting before the meeting ends
+7. Set the time, date, and location for the next meeting before it ends

 8. If you are the point person, prepare at least 2 questions for each attendee in order to prompt conversation about the material